Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Methodology

-where $P$ denotes the probability of each operation.\footnote{ For the parameter value $P$, we use the default value shown in \citep{devlin-etal-2019-bert} } The resulting corrupted sequence $X'$ is then encoded into contextualized representations $H=(h_1, h_2, \ldots, h_T)$.
+where $P$ denotes the probability of each operation (we use the default values of \citealt{devlin-etal-2019-bert}).
+The resulting corrupted sequence $X'$ is then encoded into contextualized representations $H=(h_1, h_2, \ldots, h_T)$.
 For each masked span $s_n \in {S}$, the model predicts the original tokens through ($W$ being the classification layer weights):

-We use BERT models for \href{https://huggingface.co/google-bert/bert-base-casedEnglish}{English} and \href{https://huggingface.co/tohoku-nlp/bert-base-japanese}{Japanese} from HuggingFace library.
+We use BERT models for \href{https://huggingface.co/google-bert/bert-base-cased}{English} and \href{https://huggingface.co/tohoku-nlp/bert-base-japanese}{Japanese} from HuggingFace library.

-By learning to predict masked backchannels or fillers from contextual discourse, the model can build a better representations.
-As shown in Figure~\ref{fig:dialogue_example}, in order to reflect the notion that backchannels/fillers are no less different from words with substantial meaning that are conditioned by their previous contexts, in practice we merge the utterances from the two sources of speakers.
+By learning to predict masked backchannels or fillers from contextual discourse, the model can build a better representation.
+As shown in Figure~\ref{fig:example-dialogue}, in order to reflect the notion that backchannels and fillers are no less different from words with substantial meaning that are conditioned by their previous contexts, in our experiment practice we merge the utterances from the two sources of speakers.
 One of the drawbacks of doing so is that we will miss the information of the speaker of an utterance.
-As a solution for the fine-tuning task input, we add two special tokens to indicate to the LM the source speakers (\texttt{<s1>} and \texttt{<s2>}, as illustrated in Figure ~\ref{fig:dialogue_example}).
-This setting also applied to the following two fine-tuning strategies.
+As a solution for the fine-tuning task input, we add two special tokens to indicate to the LM the source speakers (<s1> and <s2>, as illustrated in Figure~\ref{fig:example-dialogue}).
+This setting is also applied to the fine-tuning strategy: next token prediction.